-Our lead product candidates are XRx-008, XRx-101 and XRx-225, and the ultimate FDA approval for each would be based upon the Prior FDA Review and utilizing the development pathway established in 505(b)(2) of the Federal Food, Drug, and Cosmetic Act.
+Our lead product candidates are XRx-008, XRx-101 and XRx-225, and the ultimate FDA approval for each would be based upon the Prior FDA Review for the allopurinol intolerant gout indication and utilizing the development pathway established in 505(b)(2) of the Federal Food, Drug, and Cosmetic Act.
+In the future, one option available to XORTX is to use allopurinol as a reference drug under the 505(b)(2) development path.
 However, there is no guarantee that the FDA will ultimately allow the use of the 505(b)(2) developmental pathway, that any trial will be positive, or that the FDA will view the results from any trial to be sufficient to grant marketing approval.
 XORTX has filed a pre-IND submission for XRx-008 and has received FDA guidance on steps necessary to advance this program through clinical trial and to filing of an NDA.
 We have filed a pre-IND submission in our XRx-101 program, and the program is preparing for a "bridging" pharmacokinetic study in advance of a planned Phase 3 clinical trial to slow or reverse acute kidney disease in hospitalized individuals infected with COVID-19.
-The XRx-225 product candidate program is at the non-clinical stage and advancing toward clinical development stages.
+The XRx-225 product candidate program is at the non-clinical stage.